 SU2C Scientific Research Teams

-SU2C-CRI Dream Team: Immune Checkpoint Blockade and Adoptive Cell Transfer in Cancer Therapy
+SU2C-CRI Dream Team: Immunologic Checkpoint Blockade and Adoptive Cell Transfer in Cancer Therapy

 James P. Allison, Ph.D.

 Chairman, Dept. of Immunology; Director of Immunotherapy Platform and Co-Director of David H. Koch Center for Applied Research of Genitourinary Cancers at the Univ. of Texas MD Anderson Cancer Center

 + Full Bio

 Professor, Medicine, Surgery and Molecular and Medical Pharmacology; Director, Tumor Immunology Program Area, Jonsson Comprehensive Cancer Center

 Director, Division of Immunology; Professor, Departments of Oncology, Medicine, Pathology and Molecular Biology and Genetics, Sidney Kimmel Comprehensive Cancer Center, Johns Hopkins University

 Professor, Department of Melanoma Medical Oncology and Department of Immunology at UT MD Anderson Cancer Center; Director of the Solid Tumor Cell Therapy Program

 “The patient’s own immune system can be harnessed to treat some cancers.
 The SU2C-CRI Dream Team grant will help develop this mode of treatment to more broadly benefit patients.” – Antoni Ribas, M.D., Ph.D